*UPDATED: June 24, 2022*

 The difficult choice to seek an abortion is a life changing decision that we believe is best left to the individual and their doctor.
 But that doesn’t mean you’re alone, even though the way our society talks (or rather doesn’t talk) about abortion can leave one feeling isolated.

-A few months back (it’s crazy to think that it was last year already), our friend Celine Bossart wrote a blog post to shed light on the often silenced conversations surrounding abortion and fight the stigma surrounding this common medical procedure.
+Our friend Celine Bossart (she/her) sheds light on the often silenced conversations surrounding abortion and fight the stigma surrounding this common medical procedure.

 So, We Donated to Planned Parenthood.
 What Now?